 Add a few pods to your dashboard, and rearrange them by dragging them around the screen.
-In the example below, two joined statistics pods, a scatter plot, a unique value list and a histogram have been added to the dashboard.
+In the example below, three joined statistics pods, a unique value list and a filter have been added to the dashboard.

 All visualization pods in your dashboard will work together to stay in sync as you filter and explore your data.

 The pod manager appears in the control bar once pods have been added to your dashboard.
 Use the pod manager to view a list of all maximized and minimized pods.

 The Map Layer Manager is where layering and display of datasets is controlled.

 Change from a heatmap to display individual point locations.
 Also try graduated circles to show clusters of records – the size of the circle represents the value at that geographic location.